 « Sumimus ergo nomen inflexibile, per persona, modo et tempore, sub forma magis simplice, qui es imperativo, activo et passivo. »

-The imperative does not follow the ablative rule, since the classical ablative verbs were the gerund, the participle (at the ablative absolute), and the supine.
+The imperative does not follow the ablative rule, since the classical ablative verbs were the gerund and the participle (at the ablative absolute).
 But the infinitive replaced the gerund in vulgar Latin (Grandgent, §104), so: ad –are replaced ad –andum; de -are replaced –andi, etc. Deponent and semi-deponent verbs soon became active in vulgar Latin (Grandgent, §113), so a regular infinitive is available for every verb.

 The Latin language has a kind of indirect sentence, where every verb is an infinitive free of inflexions (the perfect and future infinitives eventually disappeared); the names are accusative, both subject and object.
 This infinitive + accusative construction was avoided in vulgar Latin (often replaced by a clause introduced by quia, quod, etc.), but it might be a good model for a simplified Latin with no inflexions.